wxWidgets/wxPyWeb/posts/blog/2017-08-17-builds-for-linux-with-pip.md

 think you have solved the problem go back to step 4 and try the build again.

-The next step is to install the wheel file in the virtual environment and give it a quick test run.
+**Step 6:** The next step is to install the wheel file in the virtual environment and give it a quick test run.
 (Use the actual name of the wheel file you built, which may be different than the one shown here.)

 ```
 pip install wxPython-4.0.1-cp35-cp35m-linux_x86_64.whl